ostdotcom/notification/README.md

 ```

-#### Subscribe to OpenST local events:
+#### Subscribe to OpenST local events published through EventEmitter:

-- If you don't wan't to listen to rabbitmq, you can also opt to listen local events.
-- Note: you could receive local events only in same process.
+- Basic example on how to listen a specific event.
+Arguments passed are:
+  - <b>Events</b> (mandatory) - List of events to subscribe to
+  - <b>Callback</b> (mandatory) - Callback method will be invoked whenever there is a new notification

 ```js
 const openSTNotification = require('@openstfoundation/openst-notification');
 openSTNotification.subscribeEvent.local(["event.ProposedBrandedToken"], function(msgContent){console.log('Consumed message -> ', msgContent)})
 ```

 #### Publish to OpenST Notifications:

-- While publish to rabbitmq openst notification would also emit same event on local channel.
+- All events are by default published using EventEmitter and if configured, through RabbmitMQ as well.

 ```js
 const openSTNotification = require('@openstfoundation/openst-notification');